HIV Infection in Women

+Research is underway to identify the mechanisms of MTCT and to develop interventions to reduce it.
+Notably, NIAID-funded investigators have identified regimens that reduce MTCT.
 The first regimen to prevent MTCT was identified in a landmark study conducted in 1994 by the PACTG.
-A specific regimen of AZT (azidothymidine) given to an HIV-infected woman during pregnancy and to her baby after birth was shown to reduce mother-to-child HIV transmission by two-thirds.
+A specific regimen of AZT given to an HIV-infected woman during pregnancy and to her baby after birth was shown to reduce mother-to-child HIV transmission by two-thirds.

-Data from HIVNET 012 also showed that resistance to NVP was present in approximately 19 percent of women 6 to 8 weeks after the single dose of NVP.
-After 12 to 24 months, there was no NVP resistance detectable in these women using standard methods of HIV resistance testing.
-Nevertheless, these data are of concern because preliminary data from a small, uncontrolled trial presented at the 2004 Retrovirus Conference in San Francisco by Jourdain et al. showed that women who had received previous single dose NVP had poorer virologic outcome when treated with HAART than women who had never received NVP.
+Data from HIVNET 012 also showed that resistance to nevirapine was present in approximately 19 percent of women 6 to 8 weeks after the single dose of nevirapine.
+After 12 to 24 months, there was no nevirapine resistance detectable in these women using standard methods of HIV resistance testing.
+Nevertheless, these data are of concern because preliminary data from a small, uncontrolled trial presented at the 2004 Retrovirus Conference in San Francisco by Jourdain et al. showed that women who had received previous single dose nevirapine had poorer virologic outcome when treated with HAART than women who had never received nevirapine.

-Data from several studies conducted by the Community Programs for Clinical Research on AIDS (CPCRA) found that HIV-infected women were also more likely than HIV-infected men to develop bacterial pneumonia.
-This finding may be explained by factors such as a delay in seeking care among HIV-infected women as compared to men, and less access to anti-HIV therapies or preventive therapies for Pneumocystis carinii pneumonia, or PCP.
+Data from several studies conducted by CPCRA found that HIV-infected women were also more likely than HIV-infected men to develop bacterial pneumonia.
+This finding may be explained by factors such as a delay in seeking care among HIV-infected women as compared to men, and/or less access to anti-HIV therapies or preventive therapies for Pneumocystis carinii pneumonia, or PCP.

 Woman-Specific Symptoms of HIV Infection

 Women also experience HIV-associated gynecologic problems, many of which occur in uninfected women but with less frequency or severity.